oracle/solaris-userland/components/openldap/README.md

-Copyright (c) 2018, Oracle and/or its affiliates.
-All rights reserved.
+Copyright (c) 2018, 2023, Oracle and/or its affiliates.

 # OpenLDAP notes.